vsujeesh/vsujeesh.hashnode.dev/cld4qx6d0000109l8eig4dh2s.md

-# Git-ting Acquainted
+# Git-ting Started

-Git is one of those tools that we take for granted.
+Git is one of those tools that we take for granted when writing software.
+Here are some basic commands to get you started on your journey as a programmer.

 ## Making Your Changes